El Tío: Origins

 El Tío is the legendary religious figures held in awe in all the mines in Bolivia, a sort of demon and also a guardian spirit of the mines.

 A simpler origin theory in terms of Supay is that the Spaniards, in order to discourage natives who kept venerating it, gave it sinister attributes of the devil, such as horns, but the natives adapted.

-A different interpretation holds that it originated with the colonial Spaniards, who in order to motivate the mitayuq (conscripted laborers (Note: While Quechua: mit'a is glossed as "shift", other sources makes it clear it designates a corvée laborer who supplies the mita shift service.)) by threat of this devil-in-disguise deity (with horns and erect penis) overwatching them to work hard.
+A different interpretation holds that it originated with the colonial Spaniards in order to motivate the mitayuq (conscripted laborers (Note: While Quechua: mit'a is glossed as "shift", other sources makes it clear it designates a corvée laborer who supplies the mita shift service.)) by threat of this devil-in-disguise deity (with horns and erect penis) overwatching them to work hard.
 Because the Quechua-Aymara languages had no "D", Spanish Dios for "God" got corrupted to Tío.

 General description

 El Tío is described in shorthand as "lord of the underworld" or "king of the underground" (rey de lo subterráneo), and is the dispenser of both protection and destruction to the miners.
 The Supay of the mines also described as "master/owner of the underground" (dueño de lo subterráneo).

 Ironically as a consequence of the aforementioned colonial exploitation, a religious framework arose which was seriously counterproductive.
 In Potosí, the natives came to consider the cerro mine an apacheta lit. "stone cairn", where the gods manifest their power.
 The miners would not enter into the mineshafts until they performed a series of rituals, or were protected by all sorts of amulets.
 Miners put up rude statues of El Tío in front of the mineshafts, and make offerings and greet the statue before entering.